ThatStella7922/make_and_flash_logo/README.md

 - Windows 10 x64 PC
 - Python 3.x must be installed and callable via just 'python'
 - Pillow needs to be installed with Pip
-- Your Pinecil must be running IronOS
+- Your Pinecil must be running IronOS v2.15 or later
 - Your Pinecil needs to have the WinUSB driver installed
 - Compatible logo image
   - 96x16 black and white only